The amazing benefits of chamomile tea

-Digestive complaints: Especially those that are stress related.
+Digestion: Chamomile supports many digestive complaints, especially stress related.
 It helps relax digestive muscles, while its bitter compounds promote our digestive juices.

 Other benefits of chamomile:

-Skin care: Applying chamomile to the skin as a cream or in a massage oil can soothe and support healing.
+Applying chamomile to the skin as a cream or in a massage oil can soothe and support healing.

-Oral care: A chamomile mouthwash can ease sore gums and support oral hygiene.
+A chamomile mouthwash can ease sore gums and support oral hygiene.

 How we grow our highest quality chamomile

-Pukka’s chamomile flowers used in teas, such as Three Chamomile and Chamomile, Vanilla and Manuka Honey, are sourced from three different countries, Egypt, Hungry and Croatia.
+Pukka’s chamomile flowers used in chamomile teas, such as Three Chamomile and Chamomile, Vanilla and Manuka Honey, are sourced from three different countries, Egypt, Hungry and Croatia.
 Each has different climates and weather conditions meaning the delicate flowers take on different flavours and properties.
 The chamomile is harvested very early in the morning to ensure the essential oils are not lost.
 It takes about 5,000 fresh flowers to collect a kilo of chamomile!
 Our chamomile is also Fair For Life certified, meaning premiums are paid to benefit these farming communities.